kelseykhanh/ANUComp6710/README.md

 Use the tests provided to test your solution, and then commit and push your changes to GitLab.

+### Q1.3D  [5 Marks]  Search (harder)

+Using the incomplete template for [Q1Bishop.java](src/comp1110/exam/Q1Bishop.java), complete the unimplemented method `blackBishopMoves()`.

+Use the tests provided to test your solution, and then commit and push your changes to GitLab.

 ## Q2A  [5 Marks]  File I/O, Imperative Programming

 Using the incomplete template for [Q2Caps.java](src/comp1110/exam/Q2Caps.java),